Spomky-Labs/jose/doc/operation/Verify.md

 );
 ```

+# Unencoded Payload

+The verification of the signature is automatically performed depending on the header parameters.

 # Signature Index and Security

 As explained before, the verified signature index is set in the variable passed as argument.